Genaker/Magento2OPcacheGUI/README.md

 AWS C5.large has *0.032* PHP 7.3.23 performance score (less is better).
 AWS R5.xlrge has *0.039* PHP 7.2.34 performance score (less is better).

+# What is BogoMIPS of the Magento Server?

+MIPS stands for Millions of Instructions Per Second.
+It measures a Magento server code computation speed.
+Like most such measures, it is more often abused than used properly (it is very difficult to justly compare MIPS for different kinds of computers).
+BogoMips are Linus's (Founder of Linux) own invention and Yehor Shytikov adopted this concept to the Magento servers.
+The linux kernel version 0.99.11 (dated 11 July 1993) needed a timing loop (the time is too short and/or needs to be too exact for a non-busy-loop method of waiting), which must be calibrated to the processor speed of the machine.
+Hence, the kernel measures at boot time how fast a certain kind of busy loop runs on a computer.
+"Bogo" comes from "bogus", i.e, something which is a fake.
+Hence, the BogoMips value gives some indication of the processor speed, but it is way too unscientific to be called anything but BogoMips.

+It is the best way to measure Magento PHP code execution on the server and compare server performance.